A full characterization of invariant embeddability of unimodular planar graphs: Introduction

 Say that an embedding into a surface is \emph{locally finite} if every compact set is intersected by only finitely many embedded edges.
 A point of the surface is an {\it accumulation point} if all its neighborhoods intersect infinitely many embedded edges.
-It is easy to find examples of URPG's (see e.g. \cite{benjamini2019invariant}) that do not have a locally finite embedding into the plane, and even for those that do, it is a priori unclear whether such an embedding can be chosen to be unimodular.
-We are led to the following questions: \begin{enumerate} \item Give some combinatorial characterization of infinite locally finite graphs that have a locally finite embedding in the plane. \item Characterize those unimodular random planar graphs where there is a {\it unimodular} embedding with the above property, and construct such an embedding.
-Similarly, find an isometry-invariant embedding into $\R^2$ or $\H^2$. \end{enumerate} We will fully answer both questions.
-For the first one, a characterization is given (Theorem \ref{starminor}), which is an analogue of Kuratowski's theorem with minors replaced by ``minors that can use infinity''.
-For the second problem, having a locally finite (not necessarily unimodular) embedding will turn out to be equivalent to having a unimodular combinatorial embedding in the plane with no accumulation points (a notion yet to be defined in the context of combinatorial embeddings), see Theorem \ref{theorem:unimodular_combinatorial_embedding_1_acc}.
-These are further equivalent to having a locally finite unimodular embedding into the Euclidean plane or the hyperbolic plane (Theorem \ref{thm:unimodular_embedding}), which will be equivalent to having an isometry-invariant embedding to the respective space (Theorem \ref{thm:invariant_embedding}).
-Another variant of our result says that having a one-ended URPG as a unimodular supergraph is equivalent to having a (locally finite) invariant embedding into the Euclidean or hyperbolic plane (combine Theorem \ref{supergraph} with Theorem \ref{thm:unimodular_embedding} or Theorem \ref{thm:invariant_embedding} for one direction, and Proposition \ref{prop:triangularization} for the other).
+As we will see later, it is easy to find examples of URPG's that do not have a locally finite embedding into the plane, and even for those that do, it is a priori unclear whether such an embedding can be chosen to be unimodular.
+We are led to the following questions: \begin{enumerate} \item Give some combinatorial characterization of infinite locally finite graphs that have a locally finite embedding in the plane. \item Characterize those unimodular random planar graphs where there is a {\it unimodular} embedding into $\R^2$ or $\H^2$ with the above property, and construct such an embedding.
+Similarly, find an isometry-invariant embedding. \end{enumerate} We will fully answer both questions.
+For the first one, a characterization is given not only for the plane, but other orientable surfaces as well (Theorem \ref{theorem:simply_connected_comb_embedding}).
+The planar case itself (Theorem \ref{starminor}) was already characterized by Halin \cite{halin1966haufungspunktfreien}.
+These results are analogues of Kuratowski's theorem with minors replaced by ``minors that can use infinity''.

+For the second problem, having a locally finite (not necessarily unimodular) embedding will turn out to be equivalent to having a unimodular {\it combinatorial} embedding in the plane with no accumulation points (a notion yet to be defined in the context of combinatorial embeddings), see Theorem \ref{theorem:unimodular_combinatorial_embedding_1_acc}.
+These are further equivalent to having a locally finite unimodular embedding into the Euclidean plane or the hyperbolic plane, which will be equivalent to having an isometry-invariant embedding (Theorem \ref{thm:invariant_and_unimodular_embedding}).
+Another variant of our result says that having a one-ended URPG as a unimodular supergraph is equivalent to having a (locally finite) invariant embedding into the Euclidean or hyperbolic plane (combine Theorem \ref{supergraph} with Theorem \ref{thm:invariant_and_unimodular_embedding} for one direction, and Proposition \ref{prop:triangularization} for the other).